Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_vxworks.md

 #define IOT_HUB_NAME "VxWorksIoT"

 /*
- * define X509_CERTIFICATE to use user-generated Root Certificate
+ * Define X509_CERTIFICATE to use user-generated Root Certificate.
- * if you want to use SAS, undefine or comment out this macro.
+ * If you want to use SAS, undefine or comment out this macro.
  */
 #define X509_CERTIFICATE

 /*
- * connect to provisioned devices
+ * Connect to provisioned devices
- * if you want to connect to devices which are not provisioned,
+ * If you want to connect to devices which are not provisioned in your hub,
  * undefine or comment out this macro.
  */
 #define USE_PROVISIONING

-/* update Device ID */
+/* Update Device ID */
 #ifdef X509_CERTIFICATE
 #ifdef USE_PROVISIONING
 #define DEVICE_ID "[Provisioned X509 Device ID]"